Lisa Marie Presley, daughter of Elvis Presley, dead at 54 - KVIA

 By Chloe Melas and Dan Heching, CNN

-Singer Lisa Marie Presley, the only daughter of the late Elvis Presley and Priscilla Presley, has died, her mother confirmed in a statement to CNN.
-She was 54.
+Singer Lisa Marie Presley, the only daughter of the late Elvis Presley and Priscilla Presley, died Thursday, hours after being hospitalized following an apparent cardiac arrest, her mother said.

-Singer Lisa Marie Presley, the daughter of Elvis Presley, was rushed to the hospital on Thursday, her mother Priscilla Presley confirmed in a post on Instagram.
+Lisa Marie Presley had been rushed to the hospital earlier in the day, her mother said on Instagram.

+“Please keep her and our family in your prayers.
+We feel the prayers from around the world, and ask for privacy during this time,” her statement said at the time.

 A spokesperson for the LA County Sheriff told CNN they assisted fire officials on a medical call this morning, but also would not confirm the patient’s name.